Sometimes You Gotta’ Shoot Your Own Dog

 Is Merle Really Coming Back Or Is It Just A Dream?

-Theory # 3 – Merle is holding Sophia hostage somewhere and when Daryl finds the two of them, all hell will break loose between the brothers.
-Reason why it won’t work: See my notes on Theory # 1 and the suspension of disbelief.
+Theory # 3 - Merle is holding Sophia hostage somewhere and when Daryl finds the two of them, all hell will break loose between the brothers.
+The reason why it won’t work: See my notes on Theory # 1 and the suspension of disbelief.

 Merle isn’t really “back.”
 Daryl hallucinates that Merle has returned while he is lying in the creek bed, dazed, injured, and possibly even clinging to life.
 Merle is the embodiment of Daryl’s struggle against himself.
 Merle represents the part of Daryl that knows he has to move if he’s going to make it; he is the mechanism that Daryl will use to get his ass up and moving instead of just lying there and dying.
 Now, I don’t think Merle will give Daryl a pep talk – Merle isn’t a pep talk kind of guy – but I do think the things Daryl tells himself using Merle’s voice will be what Daryl needs to motivate himself to survive.
 Will he do it because of Merle?
 No. He’ll do it in spite of Merle.